Lindell’s dangerous fellow travelers among Minnesota GOP elected officials — Column

 Mike Lindell, CEO of My Pillow, speaking at a campaign rally held by U.S. President Donald Trump at the Target Center on Oct.
 10, 2019 in Minneapolis.
+Mike Lindell says the FBI seized his cell phone at a Mankato Hardee’s on Tuesday.
 Photo by Stephen Maturen/Getty Images.

 Jennifer Carnahan’s spectacular implosion as chair of the Republican Party of Minnesota is not even the most concerning recent event for Republicans or — more importantly — the rest of us.